American alligator: Young

 The young are tiny replicas of adults, with a series of yellow bands around their bodies that serve as camouflage.
 Hatchlings gather into pods and are guarded by their mother and keep in contact with her through their "yelping" vocalizations.
 Young American alligators eat small fish, frogs, crayfish, and insects.
 They are preyed on by large fish, birds, raccoons, Florida panthers, and adult American alligators.
 Mother American alligators eventually become more aggressive towards their young, which encourages them to disperse.
-Young alligators grow 3–8 in a year and reach adulthood at 6 ft.
+Young American alligators grow 3–8 in a year and reach adulthood at 6 ft.

+Parasites

+American alligators are commonly infected with parasites.
+In a 2016 Texas study, 100% of the specimens collected were infected with parasites, and by at least 20 different species of parasites, including lung pentastomids, gastric nematodes, and intestinal helminths.
+When compared to American alligators from different states there was no significant difference in prevalence.

 Interactions with exotic species

 Nutria were introduced into coastal marshes from South America in the mid-20th century, and their population has since exploded into the millions.
 They cause serious damage to coastal marshes and may dig burrows in levees.
 Hence, Louisiana has had a bounty to try to reduce nutria numbers.
 Large American alligators feed heavily on nutria, so American alligators may not only control nutria populations in Louisiana, but also prevent them spreading east into the Everglades.
 Since hunting and trapping preferentially take the large American alligators that are the most important in eating nutria, some changes in harvesting may be needed to capitalize on their ability to control nutria.

 Recently, a population of Burmese pythons became established in Everglades National Park.
 Substantial American alligator populations in the Everglades might be a contributing factor, as a competitor, in keeping the python populations low, preventing the spread of the species north.
-While events of predation by Burmese pythons on any sizable American alligators have been observed, no evidence of a net negative effect has been seen on overall American alligator populations.
+While events of predation by Burmese pythons on sizable American alligators have been observed, no evidence of a net negative effect has been seen on overall American alligator populations.

+In Florida, American alligators may be eaten by some growth stage of other invasive snakes such as reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

+Young American alligators have been documented consuming a large number of invasive Apple Snails in Northcentral Florida.
+This trend may be visible across other areas where the range of both species intersects.